maweigert/spimagine/README.md

 ### Installing

-On Mac, change your c compiler to clang...
+On Mac, clang might complain about non supported compiler flags, a quick fix to which is

+> export CFLAGS=-Qunused-arguments
+> export CPPFLAGS=-Qunused-arguments

+install PyQt4, e.g. with homebrew:
+> brew install pyqt

-with pip
+then with pip

 > pip install git+http://mweigert@bitbucket.org/mweigert/spimutils